vector-10/vector-10/README.md

 ### About Me
 - My name is Akalonu Chukwuduzie Blaise, nice to meet you.
-- 🔭 I’m currently studying Blockchain Development while Building **SaaS and AI Software** for corporate organizations.
+- 🔭 I’m currently building **SaaS and AI Software** for corporate organizations.
 - 👯 I’m looking to collaborate on **open-source projects, hackathons, and paid gigs**.
 - 💬 Ask me about anything in **Software Development**.
 - ⚡ Fun fact: I love **fighter jets** and plan to fly one soon.